postcss/postcss-scss/README.md

 }
 ```

-Note that you don't need a special stringifier to handle the output; the default
+Note that you don’t need a special stringifier to handle the output; the default
 one will automatically convert single line comments into block comments.

 ```js